You will learn

 • various other ways for different providers (Azure, Amazon, Google ..)

-We choose the type of permanent volume according to what disk capacity we have available.
-We can create an object with a permanent volume manually or automatically as required.
+We choose the type of persistent volume according to what disk capacity we have available.
+We can create a persistent volume object manually or automatically as required.

 If we are installing Kubernetes using the Docker Engine, we will implement the persistent volume using hostPath.